rishirandhir/Quandoo/README.md

 Overview:
   This framework will test the login, sorting and hover scenarios on a general webpage.
-  The technology stack that i have used is ROBOT FRAMEWORK with PYTHON and shell scripts to launch it.
+  The technology stack that i have used is ROBOT FRAMEWORK with PYTHON Python 2.7.14 and shell script to launch it.
   Each folder in the framework will have a description file of what the files will do.
   Also every keyword has the documentation associated with it.
+  With ROBOT i am using the selenium2Library , OperatingSystem Library and DateTime.

 How to Run:
   In the folder  \Quandoo_Project a file "Call_Test.ps1" is present, run this file from a shell prompt